aplumley12/Introduction-to-C-Plus-Plus/README.md

-# About the Programming Lanugage Project
+# About the Programming Language Project
 This Programing Language Project (PLP) is part of the CS 330 curriculum as taught by Simmons University's Complete Degree Program.
 For this project, I will provide public, in-depth tutorials on how to read and write code written in C++.
 All information sourced textbooks and online repositories will be cited and updated on this page.

 #### Works Cited